Zainol Fadzi Paharudin

 Zainol Fadzi bin Paharudin (born 31 July 1966) is a Malaysian politician who has served as the State Chairman of Public Accounts Committee of Perak since December 2022 and Member of the Perak State Legislative Assembly (MLA) for Sungai Manik since March 2008.
 He served as Member of the Perak State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Menteris Besar Zambry Abdul Kadir and Saarani Mohamad from February 2009 to the collapse of the BN state administration in May 2018 for the first term and again from December 2020 to November 2022 for the second term, Advisor to the Menteri Besar of Perak Ahmad Faizal Azumu from June 2018 to December 2020 as well as President of the Perak Football Association from May 2010 to October 2015.
-He is a member, Member of the Supreme Council and Division Chief of Pasir Salak of the Malaysian United Indigenous Party (BERSATU), a component party of Perikatan Nasional (PN) coalition and formerly Pakatan Harapan (PH) coalitions and was a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
+He is formerly a Member of the Supreme Council and Division Chief of Pasir Salak of the Malaysian United Indigenous Party (BERSATU), a component party of Perikatan Nasional (PN) coalition and formerly Pakatan Harapan (PH) coalitions and also formerly a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
 He served as the State Secretary of BERSATU of Perak from 2018 to November 2024.
+He's now member of National Vision Party (Malaysia) (WAWASAN) after been fired from BERSATU.